 Trump’s Contribution to WWE: Did Steve McMahon Sell WWE to Donald Trump?

 On June 15, 2009, Trump got involved in a storyline once more, with McMahon announcing on Monday Night Raw that he had “sold” the show to Trump.
 Appearing on screen, Trump announced he would be at the following episode in person and would give a full refund to the people who purchased tickets to the arena for that night’s show.
 McMahon went on to “buy back” Raw the following week for twice the price.

-Trump was inducted into the celebrity wing of the WWE Hall of Fame in 2013 at Madison Square Garden for his contributions to the promotion.
+Trump was inducted into the celebrity wing of the WWE Hall of Fame in 2013 at Madison Square Garden for his contribution to WWE.
 He made his sixth WrestleMania appearance the following night.

-Despite this, we have gathered a few quotes from various people within the world of professional wrestling showing what they have to say about Trump.
+Despite this, we have gathered a few quotes from various people within the world of professional wrestling showing what they have to say about Trump’s contribution to WWE.
 Keep in mind, some of these quotes may be a few years old and were shared before he was running for president.